Sports Mouth Guards

 It should be noted that these Custom Mouth Guards are superior to the store bought stock and boil and bite mouth guards because they have a much better fit, made from a mold of your mouth, and are designed by your dentist.

 Strap attachments to helmets may be requested and are easily adapted to the custom made mouth guard, although not needed because of the good fit.
-Custom Mouth Guards can be fabricated at WinningSmiles for a nominal fee.
+Custom Mouth Guards can be fabricated at WinningSmiles in Fontana for a nominal fee.

 Sports Dentistry Facts